bridavis/msx-developer-guides/03-msx-component-manager/04-onboarding-and-deploying-components.md

 ## Deploying the Component
-Open Cisco MSX Portal and log in as superuser then navigate to "Settings->Component Manager".
+Open Cisco MSX Portal and log in as superuser then navigate to "Settings->Component Management".

 ![](images/deploying-component-1.png?raw=true)